-“We want to show our gratitude to those who have served our country and the families who support them,” said Kim Smith, zoo director.
-“On Nov.
-11, we’re observing Veterans Day by inviting active or retired military personnel and their families to enjoy a free day at the zoo.
+"We're thankful to everyone who has served our country as well as the families who support them," said Teri Dresler, interim zoo director.
+"On Nov.
+11, we're observing Veterans Day by inviting active or retired military personnel and their families to enjoy a free day at the zoo.
 Since Veterans Day falls on Second Tuesday this year, it's a great way for friends to come along too."

 The Oregon Zoo is a service of Metro and is dedicated to its mission of inspiring the community to create a better future for wildlife.
 Committed to conservation, the zoo is currently working to save endangered California condors, Columbia Basin pygmy rabbits, Oregon silverspot and Taylor’s checkerspot butterflies, Western pond turtles and Oregon spotted frogs.
 Other projects include studies on black rhinos, Asian elephants, polar bears and bats.